afbarnard/tsufvml/README.md

    format](http://svmlight.joachims.org/) and you just want to analyze it, Fitamord is unnecessary.

-   To install Fitamord, use your workspace to follow [these instructions](https://github.com/afbarnard/fitamord#download-install).
+   To install Fitamord, use your workspace to follow the [install instructions](https://github.com/afbarnard/fitamord#download-install).
    They boil down to running the following command.